Doug4146/libcipr/benchmarks/README.md

 GCC toolchain with compile flags: `-O3 -march=native -mavx2 -mfma -flto`. libcipr was configured to use 8 threads for all multithreaded benchmark results.

-Note: “Final (Multithreaded)” represents the optimized version used internally by libcipr.
-The other variants (naive, separable, AVX2, running-sum, etc.) are legacy versions provided for comparison and can be found in the `src/filter/legacy/` directory.
+**Note**: *Final (Multithreaded)* represents the optimized version used internally by libcipr.
+The other versions (naive, separable, AVX2, running-sum, etc.) are legacy variants provided for comparison; they are implemented in the `src/filter/legacy/` directory.

 ### Gaussian Blur (σ = 2.5)